anbilgi/webtest/README.md

 in the** **config.properties** file.

 ### Project Structure
-config.properties file has the path to geckodriver and URL to revolut homepage.
+config.properties file has the path to geckodriver and URL to Revolut homepage.
 And the testNG.xml is the suiteXmlFile to execute the test suite.

 ### Steps to run the test